microsoft/FluidFramework/.changeset/gold-badgers-float.md

 	// do something
 }

-// In Fluid Framework 2.0 and beuyond, that code can now be written like so: if (SharedString.is(myObject)) {
+// In Fluid Framework 2.0 and beyond, that code can now be written like so: if (SharedString.is(myObject)) {
 	// do something
 }